 Particle shape as well as size plays an important part in the time it takes to remove entrained air.
 Plate shaped particles, of clays for instance, take three to four times the amount of vibration to remove entrained air than a similar sized round particle.
 Granular particles will lose their entrained air quickly under their own weight.
-The larger the granule the shorter the time it takes to get to a tamped bulk density.
-Even then vibration will insure added stability is achieved.
+The larger the granule, the shorter the time it takes to get to a tamped bulk density.
+Even then, vibration will ensure added stability is achieved.
 Vibration will only act on the weight of the material above the weight of the vibration platform.
 Therefore, vibration should not be commenced until a minimum weight of 450 lbs. is in the FIBC.

-“During the development pf FIBC filling machines, certain basics have been identified that must not be overlooked when filling FIBCs.”
+During the development of FIBC bulk bag filling machines, certain basics have been identified that must not be overlooked when filling FIBCs.

-- Correct position of empty FIBC in relation to machine base – All woven polypropylene bags will stretch to some extent during filling when hung by their loops.
+- Correct position of empty FIBC bulk bag in relation to machine base – All woven polypropylene bags will stretch to some extent during filling when hung by their loops.
 The FIBC should be positioned so that the seams of the FIBC can stretch down during the filling cycle, with the actual comers of the bag only touching the base when the fill cycle is complete.